 Q&A with Margarita

 Margarita Vasilevskaya grew up playing video games with her cousins.
 She forged her career path by combining her gaming background with a passion for marketing.
-Margarita first started working as a Marketing Manager at Room 8, an art production and game development studio.
-After discovering her knack for user acquisition, she made her way to Gamehouse (later rebranded to Blatworks) where she lead UA and ad monetization.
-From 2017 through 2018 Margarita lead mobile user acquisition at DoubleDown.
+Margarita first started as a Marketing Manager at Room 8, an art production and game development studio.
+After discovering her knack for user acquisition, she made her way to Gamehouse (later rebranded to Blatworks) where she led UA and ad monetization.
+From 2017 through 2018 Margarita drove mobile user acquisition at DoubleDown Interactive.
+With years of experience under her belt, Margarita is currently Senior Director of User Acquisition at Scopely.

 Read Margarita’s blog: “How to Successfully Launch New Mobile Games in a Highly Competitive Market”